amineAUPEC/pdfscraper-augustin/faiblesse.md

 <!-- current sentences -> expected sentences -->
 -- on a ajouté-lui -> on lui a ajouté
 -- pour on a ajouté -> pour ajouter
+-- d, on a ajouté -> d' ajouter

 les lignes